The Bankrate promise

 Home insurance discounts in Houston

 While it offers essential financial protection, insurance comes with a cost that many people would prefer to reduce.
-Fortunately, most insurers offer at least a few discounts that reduce your premiums.
+Fortunately, most insurers offer at least a few discounts that could reduce your home insurance premiums.
 Here are some of the most common ones that can provide policy savings:

 - Loyalty discount: Many insurers offer a discount if you have been with the company for a certain number of years.
 Others give a loyalty discount to you just for switching to that company.

-- Alarm systems: Insurers typically incentivize having smoke detectors, fire alarms and burglar-proofing for your home.
+- Alarm systems: Insurers typically incentivize having things like smoke detectors, fire alarms and burglar-proofing for your home as those systems can protect against perils that could cause you to have to file a claim.

 - New home: Some home insurance companies apply an automatic discount for insuring a newly purchased or newly built home.
 However, the qualifying time frame for a new home discount varies based on the specific carrier.